-Adobe Acrobat Pro DC for Windows
+Adobe Acrobat Pro (not Acrobat Reader) for Windows

-The first rule to creating accessible PDFs-DON'T DO IT!
+If at all possible, create a document that is not a PDF.
 Making a web page accessible to people with disabilities is far easier than making a PDF accessible.
 Microsoft Word documents are easier to make accessible than PDFs.

 Start With An Accessible Word Document